avaframe/AvaFrame/docs/moduleIn3Utils.rst

 ------

 Topographies are generated using inclined and flat planes, parabolas, spheres and circles.
-Channels are introduced as half-sphere shaped features with smooth transition from no channel to channel using cumulative distribution functions.
+Channels are introduced as half-sphere shaped features with smooth transition from the no channel area to the channel using cumulative distribution functions.

 Configuration parameters
 ------------------------